 Understanding which keywords are used by our target audience at every step of the user journey/buying process will help ensure that the right ads and content are served in the right place and at the right time, making them as relevant as possible to the user search.

-It is critical to understand the intent behind customers’ search behavior.
+It is critical to understand the intent behind customers’ search behaviour.

 Understanding what your users want means much more for your business.
 It allows you to effectively optimise your website and create a solid foundation for a content strategy.
 Keyword research, which involves strategically analysing intent, will enable you to understand consumers’ specific needs and how you should be targeting those searchers.